 Notes: *ICT refers to Information Communication Technologies.

-4. The Scope for Nonlivestock Development Strategies in ASAL regions
+4. The Scope for Nonlivestock Development Strategies in Arid and Semiarid Lowlands

-The framework above poses the basic question as to how policymakers should invest in the livestock or in nonlivestock sectors, including settled farming and nonfarm activities.
+The framework above poses the basic question as to how policymakers should invest in the livestock or nonlivestock sectors, including settled farming and nonfarm activities.
 While there is substantial pessimism regarding the notion that pastoralism is a viable sector worthy of public investment, the question of where to invest is clearly a relative one.
 In this section we therefore begin by looking at the potential for nonlivestock investments.